Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Experiment design

-The first objective -- the data distribution comparison -- is complex, as the generation method should simulate the real-world distribution while avoiding replicating samples from the original data \cite{theis2015note}.
-In evaluating distribution similarity, the ideal replication of the original data samples would yield the highest similarity score, making this a potentially valuable method.
-In fact, such sample replication would not offer one of the most important benefits of synthetic data use, which is privacy preservation.
+The first set of measures quantifies how well the generated data reflects the real-world distribution.
+In evaluating distribution similarity, the ideal replication of the original data samples would yield the highest similarity score, indicating a potentially valuable method.
+However, such sample replication would not offer one of the most important benefits of synthetic data use, which is privacy \cite{theis2015note}.
+The second objective, data privacy preservation, therefore, conflicts with the first one.
+The last objective focuses on the impact on classification quality when synthetic data is used to train the classification model.
+This evaluation aspect is affected by the generator's ability to realistically approximate the real-world data \cite{jordon2018pate}.

-The first objective was evaluated using three measures that assess the similarity between the real-world distribution ($U$) and the synthetic distribution ($V$).
-In this research, we used three of those measures: \begin{itemize} \item \textit{Wasserstein Distance} ($\mathrm{WD}$) \cite{arjovsky2017wasserstein}, defined in Equation \ref{eq:wd}: